Charlie Walk: Allegations of sexual misconduct

 Walk was accused of sexual misconduct on January 29, 2018.
 He denied the allegation.
 On January 31, Republic placed him on leave, pending an investigation.
 He resigned from his position as a judge on The Four: Battle for Stardom on February 1.
 In a statement, he said: "Out of respect for the contestants, my fellow judges and everyone involved with the show, I have made the decision not to attend the finale of The Four.
 I do not want my presence to be a distraction.
 Needless to say this is very upsetting."

 In March 2018, following an internal review, Universal and Walk agreed to "mutually part ways."

 In March 2021, Walk filed a lawsuit seeking $60 million in damages from Marc Kasowitz, the attorney who negotiated his Universal exit deal.
 The suit stated that rather than defending Walk against "facially incredible claims," Kasowitz and his law firm "passively cooperated with UMG, leaving Mr. Walk defenseless."
 The suit was dismissed in January 2022 by New York Supreme Court Justice Andrew Borrok.

+Personal life

+Walk and Lauran Miller were married in 1997.
+They have four children.